okviz/okviz.github.io/_docs/get-started/installation.md

 title:              Installation
 published:          true
 date:               2021-11-17
-modified:           2022-07-14
+modified:           2022-07-20
-order:              /01/01
+order:              /01/02
 toc_max:            2
 ---
 OKVIZ visuals (like any other custom visuals for Power BI) are wrapped as files with the ***.pbiviz*** extension.
 You cannot directly open .pbiviz files with Power BI.
-Instead, you must import them into your reports or install them in your organization marketplace by following one of the methods described below.
+Instead, you must import them into your reports or install them in your organizational store by following one of the methods described below.

-Custom visuals may be disabled in your organization, [check your tenant settings](#enable-custom-visuals) to be sure.
+> Custom visuals may be disabled in your organization, [check your tenant settings](#enable-custom-visuals) to be sure you can use them.

 ## From a File

-You can use custom visuals locally, even without access to an Internet connection or Power BI service.
-To do so, you need to follow these steps:
+To install a visual from a pbiviz file, follow these steps:

 1. Open a report with Power BI Desktop or from the Power BI service.
 2. Select the ellipsis from the bottom of the ***Visualizations*** pane and choose ***Import a visual from a file*** from the dropdown menu.